Neotys-Labs/Worksoft-Certify/README.md

 ## Advanced Configuration

+### StartRecording

 The **advanced** parameter of the **StartRecording** Action allows defining the following options:
-* **designApiUrl**: The URL of the NeoLoad design API, by default it is http://localhost:7400/Design/v1/Service.svc/.
+* **designApiUrl**: The URL of the NeoLoad design API, by default it is **http://localhost:7400/Design/v1/Service.svc/**.
 * **updateUserPath**: Used to automatically update the User Path with the same name.
 Default value is "true".
 * **isHttp2**: Used to record or not HTTP/2.
 Default value is "true".
 * **addressToExclude**: List of addresses separated by a semicolon.
-Requests and responses through these addresses will not be taken into account by NeoLoad when recording (example : 10.0.0.5:7400;10.3.1.15;localhost:9100)
+Requests and responses through these addresses will not be taken into account by NeoLoad when recording (for example: 10.0.0.5:7400;10.3.1.15;localhost:9100)
 * **userAgent**: Used to specify the user agent.

-If you want to define multiple options, the options must be separated by carriage return.
+If you want to define multiple options, the options must be separated by a carriage return.
 For example:<br />

 <p align="center"><img src="/screenshots/advanced.png" alt="Advanced" /></p>

+### StopRecording

 The **advanced** parameter of the **StopRecording** Action allows defining the following options:
 * **frameworkParameterSearch**: Default value is "true".